Ileo-anal pouch: IPAA repair procedures

-Sometimes the root cause of pouch dysfunction can be managed with more conservative methods such as using an ENDO-Vac sponge for an anastomotic defect that leaks, needle knife therapy for fistulas and sinuses, or cutting seton for a low lying peri-anal fistula that doesn't impact the pouch's anal anastomosis (and many not even be related to the pouch itself).
-When a more conservative method won't work or an attempt fails, bigger surgicial salvage procedures are then recommended, if the operation will have a chance to succeed and restore quality of life.
+Sometimes the root cause of pouch dysfunction can be managed with more conservative methods such as using an ENDO-Vac sponge for an anastomotic defect that leaks, needle knife therapy for fistulas and sinuses, or cutting seton for a low lying peri-anal fistula that does not impact the pouch's anal anastomosis (and many not even be related to the pouch itself).
+When a more conservative method will not work or an attempt fails, bigger surgicial salvage procedures are then recommended, if the operation will have a chance to succeed and restore quality of life.

 Salvage surgery to redo an IPAA's anal anastomosis

 If a pouch has a troubled anal-anastomosis that leaks and causes sepsis or if a person retained more than the recommended amount of rectum (a rectal cuff of no more than 2 cm follows global colorectal surgery recommendations for an ulcerative colitis person), then an experience surgeon may be able to 'redo' the anal anastomosis by removing excess rectum.
 Similarly, if a standard cuff of 1–2 cm was used, a revision surgeon still might be able to remove that and lower the pouch onto the anus.
-In this scenario, the surgeon typically tries to save and reuse the existing pouch, but this isn't always possible if the pouch is also damaged from complications or has technical flaws.
+In this scenario, the surgeon typically tries to save and reuse the existing pouch, but this is not always possible if the pouch is also damaged from complications or has technical flaws.
 It might not be possible for an experienced salvage surgeon to redo an anal-anastomosis that has already been hand sewn or has a complication like a fistula or sepsis damage too close to the anus because this presents a surgical situation that is high risk to not heal properly and cause more complications.